| |

 14. Photo Op on Hackney Bridge

-Our last thing to do in Hackney Wick will lead you to Hackney Bridge, a glowing commercial hub located alongside the River Lea and Olympic Park.
+And lastly, let your day in Hackney Wick end on Hackney Bridge, a commercial hub along the River Lea and Olympic Park.

-While here you can also appreciate its imaginative design and sustainable architecture — including repurposed shipping containers and original street art (perfect for the gram).
+While here you can soak in its sustainable architecture — including repurposed shipping containers and original street art (perfect for the gram, of course).

 Thanks for reading my Local Guide to Hackney Wick.
 If you enjoyed it, let me know on Instagram!